 - Check and test your battery, especially when you have been using it for a long while.
-You should know that your battery is able to maintain or gain the electric charge.
+You should know that your battery is able to maintain or gain an electric charge.

 - Allow your boat battery to cool down or switch it off quickly when it becomes too hot during charging.
 It is best to defrost your battery before charging it when used during winter or in case it is frozen.

 - Don’t forget to read the charger’s instruction booklet to check for precautions and avoid mischarging your boat battery.